h5py/h5py/docs/high/group.rst

     .. method:: __bool__()

-        Check that the file the group belongs to is open:
+        Check that the group is accessible.
+        A group could be inaccessible for several reasons.
+For instance, the group, or the file it belongs to, may have been closed elsewhere.

         >>> f = h5py.open(filename)
         >>> group = f["MyGroup"]